 Because quartzite is often used because of its resemblance to marble, it’s easy to see why some might assume that Super White Granite is a type of quartzite.
 Super White Granite countertops are actually made up of another type of rock – dolomite.

-Dolomite is an sedimentary rock, not an igneous one.
-On the other hand, much like quantize, dolomite is often used in place of marble.
-This type of rock boasts a bit more strength than marble but it’s still a bit softer than quartzite, making it slightly less scratch resistant compared to those options.
+Dolomite is a sedimentary rock, not an igneous one.
+On the other hand, much like quartzite, dolomite is often used in place of marble.
+This type of rock boasts a bit more strength than marble but it’s still a bit softer than quartzite, making it slightly less scratch-resistant compared to those options.

-Put another way, this material is strong but you’ll still want to take some care against scratching it because it isn’t invulnerable.
-Dolomite countertops offers additional longevity compared to marble as well, making it a great practical choice that still keeps with the aesthetic effect of those made out of marble.
+Put another way, this material is strong, but you’ll still want to take some care against scratching it because it isn’t invulnerable.
+Dolomite countertops offer additional longevity compared to marble as well, making it a great practical choice that still keeps with the aesthetic effect of those made out of marble.

-These processes can be used to help make your Super White Granite countertops more resistant to bacteria, heat, and damages like scratches.
+These processes can help make your Super White Granite countertops more resistant to bacteria, heat, and damages like scratches.
 All of these features are invaluable in a kitchen.

-Polished finished are perhaps the most popular.
+Polished finishes are perhaps the most popular.
 When the process of polishing the countertop is finished, you’re left with a bit of a glossy shine.
-This can reflect the light and serve as an eye-catching look but there’s a few practical benefits too.
+This can reflect the light and serve as an eye-catching look, but there are a few practical benefits too.

 A polished finish helps to further protect your countertop from stains by decreasing porosity.
 If you want the aesthetic appeal to stick around, though, you’ll want to make sure you keep up with regular cleanings and clean up any messes as soon as they happen.